-The effects of demersal trawling on sedimentary habitats can vary depending on site conditions (e.g. wave/tidal energy) with low mobility sediments being more sensitive due to the more developed epifauna and infauna (Hall et al. 2008, Lambert et al. 2014).
-Evidence of the impacts of towed gears varies depending on the gear type.
+The effects of demersal trawling on sedimentary habitats can vary depending on site conditions (e.g. wave/tidal energy) with low mobility sediments being more sensitive due to the more developed epifauna and infauna (Hall et al., 2008, Lambert et al.,

+2014).
+Evidence of the impacts of towed gears varies depending on the gear type, particularly gear penetration depth (Sciberras et al., 2018).
 Demersal trawling in the site is predominantly beam trawling for shrimp, which uses lighter gear than whitefish beam trawls and does not use tickler chains.
+Out of the different bottom trawl fisheries in the North Sea, beam trawling for brown shrimp can have the lowest impacts on the seafloor status (Rijnsdorp et al., 2020).